AlexVvx/code-wars/katas/turn-the-key-to-open-a-lock/readme.md

 00000000000000
 ```

-KEY consist of n parts that divide horizontally to separate 'link' (horizontally lenght of each part 1 matrix cell lenght).
+KEY consists of n parts that divided vertically to separate 'link' (horizontally lenght of each part 1 matrix cell lenght).

 You can FLIP 180 degrees each part of key to achieve FULL compatibility with KEYHOLE!!!